ankeesler/anwork/README.md

 ## Running

 To get up and running with ANWORK, run the bootstrap script!
+Note for Linux: the script calls out to `sudo`.

 1. Set your GOPATH environmental variable accordingly.
 ```